 A. In the broadest usage, "RC" means "radio controlled."
-The controller that sends radio signals to a receiver that is located in a vehicle.
-These signals tell that particular vehicle what to do — accelerate, turn left, turn right, go backwards, and other maneuvers.
+The controller sends radio signals to a receiver that is located in a vehicle.
+These signals tell that particular vehicle what to do — accelerate, turn left, turn right, go backward, and other maneuvers.
 In entry-level models, this could actually be a controller with a wire that is attached to the vehicle.
 If this is the case, your child will need to follow closely behind the vehicle when operating it.
 Unless this is specifically what you are looking for, we recommend models with wireless controllers.

 Q. Do RC cars require any maintenance?